Chile

 Nestled within the arid expanses of the Atacama Desert, a landscape seemingly devoid of life, lies a testament to human ingenuity and resilience - the Humberstone and Santa Laura Saltpeter Works.
 Situated east of Iquique, in the Tarapacá Region of northern Chile, these two saltpeter works stand as the most representative vestiges of an industry that once wielded unparalleled influence over the region's economy and society.

-Nestled in the heart of the Valparaíso Region in Chile, the La Campana-Peñuelas Biosphere Reserve is a testament to the country's commitment to preserving its ecological treasures.
-Comprising the La Campana National Park and the Lago Peñuelas National Reserve, this UNESCO-declared Biosphere Reserve weaves a rich tapestry of landscapes, biodiversity, and cultural history.
+Nestled in the heart of Chile's Valparaíso Region, the La Campana-Peñuelas Biosphere Reserve epitomizes the country's dedication to safeguarding its natural heritage.
+Designated as a UNESCO Biosphere Reserve, it encompasses the La Campana National Park and the Lago Peñuelas National Reserve.
+Together, they form a mosaic of landscapes, biodiversity, and cultural history, offering an exceptional model of conservation and sustainability.

 La Moneda Palace: Symbol of Chilean Democracy, Resilience, and Civic Heritage